Entanglement-efficient bipartite-distributed quantum computing: Abstract

 \section{Abstract}

-In noisy intermediate-scale quantum computing, the scalability of a quantum processor unit (QPU) is limited.
-The scalability of a single QPU can be extended through distributed quantum computing (DQC), in which one can implement global operations over two QPUs by entanglement-assisted local operations and classical communication (LOCC).
+In noisy intermediate-scale quantum computing, the limited scalability of a single quantum processing unit (QPU) can be extended through distributed quantum computing (DQC), in which one can implement global operations over two QPUs by entanglement-assisted local operations and classical communication.
 To facilitate this type of DQC in experiments, we need an entanglement-efficient protocol.
-To this end, we extend the standard protocol implementing each single controlled-unitary gate with one maximally entangled pair [Eisert et. al., PRA, 62:052317(2000)] to a new protocol based on entanglement-assisted packing processes, which can implement multiple controlled-unitary gates using one maximally entangled pair.
-In particular, two types of packing processes are introduced as the building blocks of entanglement-efficient DQC, namely the distributing processes and embedding processes.
-The efficiency of entanglement is enhanced by embedding processes, which merge two non-sequential distributing processes and hence save the entanglement cost.
-We show that the structure of distributability and embeddability of a quantum circuit can be fully represented by packing graphs and conflict graphs.
+To this end, we extend the protocol in [Eisert et. al., PRA, 62:052317(2000)] implementing each nonlocal controlled-unitary gate locally with one maximally entangled pair to a packing protocol, which can pack multiple nonlocal controlled-unitary gates locally using one maximally entangled pair.
+In particular, two types of packing processes are introduced as the building blocks, namely the distributing processes and embedding processes.
+Each distributing process distributes corresponding gates locally with one entangled pair.
+The efficiency of entanglement is then enhanced by embedding processes, which merge two non-sequential distributing processes and hence save the entanglement cost.
+We show that the structure of distributability and embeddability of a quantum circuit can be fully represented by the corresponding packing graphs and conflict graphs.
 Based on these graphs, we derive heuristic algorithms for finding an entanglement-efficient packing of distributing processes for a given quantum circuit to be implemented by two parties.
 These algorithms can determine the required number of local auxiliary qubits in the DQC.
-One can also set an upper limit on the local auxiliary qubits.
-We apply these algorithms for bipartite DQC of unitary coupled-cluster circuits and find a significant entanglement reduction through embeddings.
-This method can be employed to determine a constructive upper bound on entanglement cost for a quantum circuit approaching its lower bound.
+We apply these algorithms for bipartite DQC of unitary coupled-cluster circuits and find a significant reduction of entanglement cost through embeddings.
+This method can determine a constructive upper bound on the entanglement cost for the DQC of quantum circuits.